What is customer acquisition?

-1. Turn existing customers into brand advocates
+Turn existing customers into brand advocates

 Encouraging reviews is another way to acquire new customers with the help of your current ones.
 In fact, 90 percent of people claimed that positive online reviews influence their buying decisions in a survey by Dimensional Research.
 And reviews score you search engine optimization brownie points, too.

 Connect conversations across touchpoints

 Social media is another important acquisition touchpoint, particularly for brand awareness.
 In fact, 43 percent of internet users use social media, such as Facebook and Instagram, when researching things to buy, according to Hootsuite.
 And increasingly, consumers want to reach out to brands on social messaging channels.

-It’s important to be prepared to have conversations with potential customers no matter what channel they used to reach out, whether they’re responding to an outbound email, sliding into your Twitter DMs, or live chatting you on your website—it’s not a great experience to be ghosted by a love interest or a brand.
+It’s important to be prepared to have conversations with potential customers no matter what channel they used to reach out.
+Whether they’re responding to an outbound email, sliding into your Twitter DMs, or live chatting you on your website, it’s not a great experience to be ghosted by a love interest or a brand.

-But siloed systems and software often prevent conversations across channels from going to one place, making it difficult for agents to even respond, let alone in a way that is fast and personal.
+But siloed systems and software often prevent conversations across channels from going to one place.
+This makes it difficult for agents to even respond, let alone in a way that is fast and personal.
 To do so, they’ll need a connective layer of tissue that connects conversations so they’re easy to track and manage.

-3. Use data to provide greater value
+Use data to provide greater value

 Taking a look at the most common customer complaints your service team sees can be eye-opening.
 Customer-focused businesses take those pain points and use them to grow and attract new customers.
-For example, after Zappos learned that current customers were frustrated with having to pay for returns, they made returns free, which further incentivized new customers to try their shoes for the first time.
+After Zappos learned that current customers were frustrated with having to pay for returns, they made returns free.
+This further encouraged new customers to try their shoes for the first time.

-4. Use AI to proactively acquire customers
+Use AI to proactively acquire customers

 Encourage collaboration between sales and support

-According to the Zendesk Customer Experience Trends Report 2020, sales and support teams that collaborate are at an advantage when it comes to acquiring customers: they have more qualified leads, create more deals, and close more business.
+According to the Zendesk Customer Experience Trends Report 2020, sales and support teams that collaborate are at an advantage when it comes to acquiring customers.
+They have more qualified leads, create more deals, and close more business.
 But successful collaboration is next to impossible with siloed software and systems that make it hard to share insights across teams and departments.